KJPang/FaceOrientationBasic/README.md

 # FaceOrientationHons

 Only bFacesIntense is properly commented and notated.
 Will be updated when edits are made for efficiency/clarity.
+Additional files, and PsychToolbox are required to run code.